 Types of Voting Systems

 There are various voting systems designed to enhance fair representation.
-Each system has its strengths and weaknesses, impacting how votes are translated into political power.
+Each system has distinct strengths and weaknesses, impacting how votes are translated into political power.
+Understanding these differences is crucial for evaluating electoral reform proposals.

 1. First-Past-The-Post (FPTP)

-The First-Past-The-Post system is one of the most common electoral systems.
-In this system, the candidate with the most votes wins, even if they do not achieve an absolute majority.
-While it is straightforward, it often leads to:
+The First-Past-The-Post system is one of the most common electoral systems, used in countries such as the United Kingdom, the United States, Canada, and India.
+In this system, the country is divided into single-member districts, and the candidate with the most votes wins, even if they do not achieve an absolute majority.
+While it is straightforward and often produces stable single-party governments, it comes with significant drawbacks:

 2. Proportional Representation (PR)